-Outdoor cooking is a huge food trend set to outlive lockdown, with 44 per cent more BBQ’s last summer between April and August last year– a whopping 100 million in total.
+Outdoor cooking has become a huge food trend during the last couple of years, when lockdowns saw 44 per cent more BBQs being held in 2020 – a whopping 100 million in total.

-With fire bowls and grills flying off the shelves at outdoor retailers, having a BBQ feels like a wonderful way to connect with the great outdoors – and there are plenty of ways to ensure you hold a sustainable grilled feast in a few easy steps.
+Using a BBQ grill or firebowl at home instead means you can still connect with being outdoors, and there are plenty of ways to ensure you hold an amazing sustainable grilled feast in a few easy steps.

 Starting with the basics, and you might want to reconsider where you source your BBQ charcoal, explains professional barbecue-er and author of Charred, Genevieve Taylor.

 “Unfortunately, not all charcoal is created equal and unlike food we don’t question its origins or provenance – but we should,” she says.
 “In the UK, we’ve been importing as much as 90,000 tonnes of charcoal a year, the majority of which we pick up at the supermarket or the garage.
 But the bulk of this comes from tropical forests in South America and Africa; sadly, there can be little doubt some comes from the felling of virgin rainforest.”